 - Use an all-purpose microfibre cloth to soak up the remaining wine

-- Use some of the AspenClean Natural All-in-one Cleaner Concentrate mixed with water on top of the stain
+- Spray some of the AspenClean Natural All-in-one Cleaner Concentrate mixed with water on top of the stain

-- Blot the stained area until it is clean, being very careful not to scrub or rub the area as they might damage our fabric.
+- Blot the stained area until it is clean.
+Be very careful not to scrub or rub the area as they might damage your fabric.

 - Allow the patch of carpet or upholstery to dry naturally.
 Do not use any kind of blow dryer!

 How to remove wine stains from sheets?

 Who never enjoyed a great book and a glass of wine in bed?
 Or chilling out, watching an episode of a TV series while drinking your last favourite wine?
 Those sound like the perfect afternoons/evenings.
 Unfortunately, a jump scare can involve some wine spilling on your sheets.
 Do not worry though because we’ve got this one down too.

 - Don’t try and clean the stain while it’s still on the bed.
 Quickly strip the bedding which has been spilled on.

 - Presoak the material with laundry detergent and oxygen bleach and let it sit for a few minutes.

 - If you don’t see the stain vanishing during this time, add a bit more of the solution but keep an eye on it so you don’t end up bleaching the bedding too.

 - After the stain has faded, go ahead and wash your bedding as you would for any other laundry day and it should come out completely stain-free.